Use the Six Thinking Hats to Improve Brainstorming and Collaboration

 About the Author

-Scott Jeffrey is the founder of CEOsage, a self-leadership resource publishing in-depth guides read by millions of self-actualizing individuals.
+Scott Jeffrey is the founder of CEOsage, a self-leadership resource that publishes in-depth guides read by millions of self-actualizing individuals.
 He writes about self-development, practical psychology, Eastern philosophy, and integrated practices.
 For 25 years, Scott was a business coach to high-performing entrepreneurs, CEOs, and best-selling authors.
-He's the author of four books including Creativity Revealed.
+He's the author of four books, including Creativity Revealed.

 Learn more >